dbaarda/workspace-tools/3DPrinting.md

 ## Printer characteristics.

-Low end printers have speeds up to 100mm/s and acceleration of about 500mm/s^2.
+Low end printers like my Flashforge Adventurer 3 have X and Y speeds up to 100mm/s and acceleration of about 500mm/s^2.

-A printer with 500mm/s^2 acceleration can go from 0 to 100mm/s in 0.2s over 10mm distance.
-For 0 to 60mm/s it is 0.12s over 3.6mm distance.
+A printer with 500mm/s^2 acceleration can go from 0 to 100mm/s in 0.2s over 10mm of distance.
+For 0 to 60mm/s it is 0.12s over 3.6mm of distance.

+Note that diameter 0.4mm nozzle vs 1.75mm filament means that extruding `de=1mm` of filament translates to nearly 20mm of nozzle thread.
+For layer h=0.2mm with line w=0.4mm for 0.2x0.4mm line areas, de=1mm is 30mm of printed line.
+For layer 0.1x0.4mm lines lines it is 60mm, and for 0.3x0.4mm it's 20mm.
+So line print velocity `vl` is between 20x to 60x, or typically 30x, extruder velocity `ve`.

 ## Linear Advance

-Note that nozzle vs filament diameters and/or track areas mean that de=1mm translates to nearly 20mm of nozzle thread, or possibly even more of track.
-This means 5mm of uncompensated pressure advance translates to more 100mm of track smear or stringing.

 Linear Advance or Pressure Advance is mm of extrusion advance per mm/s of filament extrusion speed, and has typical values in the range 0.0-2.0.
-Note that 100mm/s print speed for a h=0.3 layer with w=0.4 width using 1.75mm diameter filament is 12mm^3/s or 5mm/s filament rate.
+Note that 100mm/s print speed for a 0.3x0.4 lines using 1.75mm diameter filament is 12mm^3/s or 5mm/s filament rate.
 This suggests the advance could get as high as 10mm, or 200mm of track!

+This means 5mm of uncompensated pressure advance translates to more 100mm of line smear or stringing.

 Linear advance assumes flow rate out the nozzle is linear with pressure, and pressure is linear with `r` extrusion advance of filament (how many mm of